SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![Image 61_62_63_64](https://user-images.githubusercontent.com/90856848/137977475-e14757f7-800e-43c9-8b11-592c01d2a82d.png)

-<br> We can see that a table has been created to track Sales Managers.
+<br> 🚩We can see that a table has been created to track Sales Managers.
 We can choose to expand the Product column to sort our table by Product Category contributions by each Manager.
 However, our table measure is currently set to Discount.
 Let’s change it to Gross Margin.

 ![Image 64](https://user-images.githubusercontent.com/90856848/137977602-5ee0a1ae-bf2a-4bcb-8fb9-72dbc793be6a.png)